ebuchman/blog/content/posts/bitcoin.md

 finite planet.
 Simply adopting a cleaner source of energy doesn't actually help us there.
 We still consume and dispose of all kinds of materials at unsustainable levels, and we prioritize abstract "economic growth" over biodiversity and human well being.
-We're going to need deeper structural changes to our economic system if we actually want to get serious about sustainability.
+We're going to need
+[deeper structural changes to our economic system][reconsidering] if we actually want to get serious about sustainability.
 Tesla is not helping bring about those changes.
 Bitcoin might be.

 ## Green Tech